 The short answer is yes and the scariest thing is that people don't realize that they are routinely exposed to the sun through their regular clothing.

 We decided to establish Solbari as we were shocked to discover that regular clothing often lets 20% of UV rays through the fabric.
-Skin cancer is due to the accumulation of sun exposure, so to be continually exposed to the sun without even realising it is a national scandal in Australia where 2 in 3 will get diagnosed with skin cancer by the age of 70.
+Skin cancer is due to the accumulation of sun exposure, so to be continually exposed to the sun without even realizing it is a national scandal in Australia where 2 in 3 will get diagnosed with skin cancer by the age of 70.